richmahn/en_tn/mat/16/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in this chapter: "Whoever wants to save his life will lose it, and whoever loses his life for my sake will find it" ([Matthew 16:24-28](./24.md)).
+A paradox occurs in this chapter: "Whoever wants to save his life will lose it, and whoever loses his life for my sake will find it." ([Matthew 16:24-28](./24.md)).

 ## Links: ##
 * __[Matthew 16:01 Notes](./01.md)__